Promotion Evaluation Q&A June 1 2022

-- If member completes a successful evaluation, club rating becomes 3.5.
+- If member completes a successful evaluation, permanent club rating becomes 3.5.

-- NOTE: If member is unsuccessful, temporary club rating becomes 2.5 and member can now evaluate for 3.0 or reschedule another level 3.5 evaluation per the timeframe in the previous question. (even a member who tested for 4.0 or 4.5 will be dropped to 2.5 level if they failed!)
+- If member is unsuccessful and scores less than 24 points, their club rating becomes 2.5 and they can now evaluate for 3.0 or reschedule another level 3.5 evaluation per the timeframe in the previous question.
 The member will pay the full cost for the next evaluation and the appropriate wait time to get back in the queue will apply.